 - Usability and usability testing in the software development lifecycle

 - Other usability evaluation methods: Inspections and user surveys

 - How you can learn more about usability and usability testing

 By the end of the workshop attendees should have a clear idea of what usability and usability testing is, and how it differs from classic functional testing.
 They should also have an idea of the strengths of usability testing, the potential pitfalls and how to avoid them.
 During the workshop, they have a chance to try their skills in identifying usability problems and writing usability test tasks.
 Last but not least the attendees will be encouraged to consider usability in their own projects.

 Anyone who is interested in serving their end users well.
 No previous knowledge of usability or usability testing is required.
 However, the attendees should be familiar with the basic concepts of software development.

-Bring a notebook or a smartphone with internet access.
+Bring a notebook or a smartphone.